INBPA0315L/notes-2024/A201-oo-basics-1.md

    1. understanding the reason
    1. generating the `hashCode` method

-1. Using the `final` keyword

-   1. on fields
-   1. on variables

 1. Reading CSV format from the standard input

    1. using the method `String.split()`